-In October 2016, the Home Ministry had informed, for the first time with disaggregated data per year, the Parliament that Malaysia had executed 6 people in 2014, 1 in 2015 and 9 in 2016.
+In October 2016, the Interior Minister delivered, for the first time, disaggregated data for year referring to the parliament that 6 executions were in 2014, 1 in 2015 and 9 as of September 2016.

 As of 30 April 2016, the government had stated that 1,042 people - comprising of 629 Malaysians and 413 foreign nationals were sentenced to death due to murder, drug trafficking, firearms trafficking or kidnapping.
 649 of those sentenced to death have a case pending before courts and 393 are waiting for pardon.

-On 21 February 2017, Ahmad Zahid, the Home Ministry, in a written parliamentary reply had informed that a total of 16 inmates - 14 Malaysian and two foreigners - had been executed between 2014 and that a total of 1,122 prisoners have been found guilty and sentenced to death by court.
+On 21 February 2017, when Ahmad Zahid, the Home Ministry, in a written parliamentary reply had informed that a total of 16 inmates - 14 Malaysian and two foreigners - had been executed between 2014 and Feb 21 2017 and that a total of 1,122 prisoners have been found guilty and sentenced to death by court.
 His reply did not state from when these convictions took place.

 In 2016, Malaysia imposed at least 36 death sentences, including 17 for drug-related offences of which 7 on foreign nationals according to Amnesty International.